 - Small foam paint brush

-- Fill-able chicken wire wreath (check Dollarama)
+- Fill-able chicken wire wreath form (mine is from Dollarama)

 - Wired ribbon